Siddhi-Uttekar/Restaurant-page/README.md

 webpack.config.js: contains entry points, output, loaders, plugins, mode, devserver, etc to define how webpack should process and bundle the applications asests.

-webpack.config.js: contains entry points, output, loaders, plugins, mode, devserver, etc to define how webpack should process and bundle the applications asests.